 The Company has authorized two classes of common stock, voting and non-voting.
 In March 2021, the Company amended its certificate of incorporation to bifurcate the voting common stock into two classes, Class A common stock and Class B common stock.
 As of December 31, 2021, the Company has authorized 181,700,285 shares of Class A common stock, 5,374,899 shares of Class B common stock, and 63,946,627 shares of non-voting common stock.
-In February 2022, the Company increased the number of authorized shares of non-voting common stock to 66,946,627.
-In April 2022, the Company increased the number of authorized shares of Class A common stock to 195,865,548 in conjunction with the Series G-3 Financing (see Note 8, Redeemable Convertible Preferred Stock).
+In January 2022, the Company increased the number of authorized shares of non-voting common stock to 66,946,627.
+In April 2022, the Company increased the number of authorized shares of Class A common stock to 195,865,548 in conjunction with the Series G-3 Preferred stock financing (see Note 9, Redeemable Convertible Preferred Stock).